adkipnis/metabeta/README.md

 - pip install -e .

 ## Citing the Project
-To cite metabench in publications:
+To cite metabeta in publications:

 ```bibtex
 @article{metabench,